RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 ## How are individual assignments graded?

-+ **Weekly Practice** and **Problem Sets**: Each type has its own standards for "acceptable work" outlined in the "Standards for Grading" document found on Blackboard in the "Syllabus and Calendar.
++ **Weekly Practice** and **Problem Sets**: Each type has its own standards for "acceptable work" outlined in the "Standards for Grading" document found on Blackboard in the *Syllabus and Calendar* area.
 The grading process is outlined in the flowchart below:
 ![EMPX rubric](https://i.ibb.co/0sRwsd6/EMPX-rubric-2021.png)
 + **Daily Prep**: A *Pass* mark is given if the Daily Prep is turned in before its deadline and if *each item* on the Daily Prep has a response that represents a *good faith effort to be right*. **Mistakes are not penalized**.
 In fact one purpose of Daily Preps is to provide me with information about issues that the class is having, prior to class meetings.
 A *No Pass* is given if an item is left blank (even accidentally), has an answer but it shows insufficient effort (including responses like "I don't know"), or if the Daily Prep is late.
++ **Workshops:** A *Pass* mark is given if you give a response to the discussion prompt that is correct, clearly expressed, and substantive.
+You'll get feedback and a chance to revise if your response doesn't meet those criteria.
 + **Startup/Review assignments**: The Pass/No Pass critera for these are specified on the individual assignments.
 + **Proof Portfolio** and **Project**: The criteria for the different marks will be given in detail later in the semester.